top of page

 Key Objectives:

-• Level up from script writing to real-world problem solving: Students move beyond small exercises to solving meaningful problems using code, learning how to break complex ideas into clear, logical steps.
+• Level up from script writing to building real-world projects using core CS concepts: Students move beyond small exercises to solving meaningful problems using code, applying data structures, algorithms, and object-oriented programming to break complex ideas into clear, logical steps and create larger, more functional projects.

 Unit 1 (week 1-4): Python Data Structures